Deficit spending: Fiscal conservatism

 Advocates of fiscal conservatism reject Keynesianism by arguing that government should always run a balanced budget (and a surplus to pay down any outstanding debt), and that deficit spending is always bad policy.
 The neoclassical-inclined Chicago school of economics has supported fiscal conservative ideas.
 Numerous states of the United States have a balanced budget amendment to their state constitution, and the Stability and Growth Pact of the European Monetary Union punishes government deficits of 3% of GDP or greater.

 Proponents of fiscal conservatism date back to Adam Smith, founder of modern economics.
 Fiscal conservatism was the dominant position until the Great Depression, associated with the gold standard and expressed in the now outdated Treasury View that government fiscal policy is ineffective.

 The usual argument against deficit spending is the Government-Household analogy: households should not run deficits—one should have money before one spends it, from prudence—and that what is correct for a household is correct for a nation and its government.
 A similar argument is that deficit spending today will require increased taxation in the future, thus burdening future generations.
 (See generational accounting for discussion.)

 Others argue that because debt is both owed by and owed to private individuals, there is no net debt burden of government debt, just wealth transfer (redistribution) from those who owe debt (government, backed by tax payers) to those who hold debt (holders of government bonds).

 A related line of argument, associated with the Austrian school of economics, is that government deficits are inflationary.
 Anything other than mild or moderate inflation is generally accepted in economics to be a bad thing.
-In practice this is argued to be because governments pay off debts by printing money, increasing the money supply and creating inflation, and is taken further by some as an argument against fiat money and in favor of hard money, especially the gold standard.
+This is argued to be because in practice governments pay off debts by printing money, increasing the money supply and creating inflation, and is taken further by some as an argument against fiat money and in favor of hard money, especially the gold standard.